IWMS Feature that you may not know about

-Anyone who is considering an Integrated Workplace Management System investment, or has already taken that leap, knows and understands the multitude of benefits of such a software solution.
+Anyone who is considering an Integrated Workplace Management System investment, or has already taken that leap, knows and understands the multitude of benefits of an IWMS.
 Many businesses choose a FM software solution for enhanced efficiency, transparency, flexibility, and customer satisfaction in their facilities management processes.
 An Integrated Workplace Management System supports business processes in real estate management, maintenance planning and control, space and workplace management, services management, and sustainability.
 For the highest quality in management, compliance, and monitoring and control, it is essential that your system offers users a single platform for connecting multiple business processes.

 1) Add Assets from Amazon